Henry-n-Nguyen/Tetris-AI-JS/README.md

-# Tetris-AI-JS
+# Tetris-JS

-Tetris-AI-JS is an implementation of the classic game Tetris using JavaScript, with an added artificial intelligence component that can play the game autonomously.
-This project aims to showcase the development of an AI algorithm capable of making intelligent decisions to maximize the player's score in Tetris.
+Tetris-JS is an implementation of the classic game Tetris using JavaScript.

-[Tetris-AI-JS]
+[Tetris-JS]

 ## Features